IQXLimited/quickpdf/README.md

 ## Requirements

 - **Node.js**: This project is built with Node.js and uses ES modules.
 NodeJS > v22 required.
+- Chromium is a dependency of this project, used via Playwright.
+To install browsers via cli run `npx playwright install --with-deps chromium`.
+If running in a ci enviroment you can include `--only-shell`

 # Operations Available in the Package